andreashhpetersen/stratetrees/experiments/shields/notes.md

 On the other hand, if the shield is not enforced during execution, the shielded model performs absolutely horrendously.

+Secondly, I used VIPER to extract a strategy from an oracle that was purely a shield, meaning that every action (from the oracle) was either chosen randomly (if the shield permitted all or no actions from the state) or based on whatever action was enforced by the shield (for states with only one action permitted).

+The result was not a safe controller.

 ## Files

 - rw_shield.json - the shield as a minimized decision tree